AI era career paths - embrace it or watch someone else take your job

 The conventional wisdom says learn to code, learn data science, learn whatever technical skill is trending this quarter.
 That advice misses the point entirely.

 Technical skills matter, but they are becoming table stakes rather than differentiators.
 What cannot be automated is where sustainable career value lives.
-Research across multiple studies shows the skills that matter most in ai era career paths are deeply human: emotional intelligence, creative problem solving, adaptability, and the ability to work across ambiguous problem spaces.
+The WEF Future of Jobs Report identifies the skills that matter most in ai era career paths as deeply human: analytical thinking, resilience, flexibility, agility, and curiosity.
+63% of employers cite the skills gap as the key barrier to business transformation.

 Think about what AI does well.
 It processes information, identifies patterns, generates content from templates, automates routine decisions.
 Think about what AI does poorly.
 Understanding unstated human needs, navigating political complexity, synthesizing insights across unrelated domains, building trust in high-stakes situations.